natnaelmehari27/battleship/README.md

 Battleships is a Python terminal game played in Code Institute's mock terminal on Heroku.

-In this game, you try to find and sink a hidden battleship placed randomly by the computer on a 4x4 grid.
-You enter guesses for grid coordinates to try and hit the ship before it is sunk.
+In this game, you try to find and sink a hidden battleship randomly placed on a grid by the computer.
+You enter guesses by typing row and column coordinates.
+The game includes input validation, error handling, and replayability.

 [Live version of the project](https://battleshipss-33d29b297183.herokuapp.com/)

 ![all-devices-white](https://github.com/natnaelmehari27/battleship/assets/159337397/f38189d9-8544-46aa-a922-ce011ea9255d)

+---

 ## How to play

 Battleships is based on the classic pen-and-paper game where players attempt to sink their opponent's fleet by guessing coordinate positions on a grid.

-In this single-player version, the computer hides a battleship of length 2 to 4 squares randomly on a 4x4 board.
-You enter guesses by specifying row and column numbers from 1 to 4.
-Hits are marked with '¤', misses with 'X', and your goal is to sink the entire battleship.
+- At the start, enter your name and choose a board size (3x3 to 10x10).
+- The computer will randomly hide a battleship of random length (2 to grid size).
+- You guess by entering the row and column (e.g., 2 and 3).
+- Hits are shown as `'¤'`, misses as `'X'`.
+- When you sink the whole ship, you win!
+- After the game ends, you’re asked if you want to play again.

-You cannot see the computer's ships, only the results of your guesses.
+- You cannot see the computer's ships, only the results of your guesses.

 you can read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Battleship_(game)).